codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 **---**

 ## **Chapter III: How to Become an Ultralearner**
 - summary  :  The chapter start off with de Montebello who was a musical before becoming an ultra learner.
 He choose his ultra learning subject in public speaking because he thing that   “Public speaking is a metaskill” that assists with other skill like   “confidence, storytelling, writing, creativity, interviewing skills, selling skills.
-It touches on so many different things."
+It touches on so many different things." .
+To succeed in his endeavor  he enroll in meeting of Toastmasters International , organization for learning public speaking, with this he reach two lucky break :
+	- being able to completed in a World Championship of Public Speaking
--
+	- Meting MiChael  Gendler
+The competition was importance because it provided a potential structure for  his ultra learning project , giving him a six mandatory qualifying speech to meet  his criterial .
+When seeking advice Gendler just said to seek something  scariest for him and trust what ever get in his head.
+Some friend gave him tips on stage present to used his body with his word to communicate, Gendler told him to make him care

 - **Core Learning Strategies:**
 - **Steps to Implement Ultralearning:**
 - **Challenges and Solutions:**